rodneyazev/my-personal-docker-dev-environment/README.md

 Use host.docker.internal instead of localhost

-# Create a particular datase
+# Create a particular database

 Just modify the files/initdb.sql file for your need.
 ```